-Concerning the period of great tribulation that is also associated with the prophecy, Bolt explains:
+Concerning the period of great tribulation that is also associated with the prophecy, Bolt explains: 163

 The great distress [mentioned in the Olivet discourse] is also a phrase drawn from Daniel.
-In the final chapter, Daniel learns that, just before the future day of resurrection, there will be [a] time of terrible suffering.
-Daniel promises that in that time of distress God's people will be delivered.
+In the final chapter, Daniel learns that, just before the future day of resurrection, 164 there will be [a] time of terrible suffering.
+165 Daniel promises that in that time of distress God's people will be delivered.

-Jesus informs his disciples that this suffering will be "such as has not been from the beginning of the creation that God created until now, no, and never will be ...
-"234 By pushing it back to creation itself, Jesus encompasses the entire period of human existence in order to indicate that this coming distress will exceed any suffering that has ever been experienced ...
+Jesus informs his disciples that this suffering will be "such as has not been from the beginning of the creation that God created until now, no, and never will be..."
+By pushing it back to creation itself, Jesus encompasses the entire period of human existence in order to indicate that this coming distress will exceed any suffering that has ever been experienced...
 Jesus adds a statement that broadens the scope of His comparison into the future.
-There "never will be" ... such suffering again.
+There "never will be"... such suffering again.
 The suffering He has in view will be worse than any that has been experienced before, and will be worse than anything else to follow.

 There is nothing trivial about the suffering of Christ [during His Atonement.
-It] was the greatest suffering this world has ever known - or will ever know.
+It] was the greatest suffering this world has ever known-or will ever know.

-"Which suffering," the Lord Himself says in D&C 19:18, "caused myself, even God, the greatest of all, to tremble because of pain, and to bleed at every pore, and to suffer both body and spirit - and would that I might not drink the bitter cup, and shrink -"
+"Which suffering," the Lord Himself says in D&C 19:18, "caused myself, even God, the greatest of all, to tremble because of pain, and to bleed at every pore, and to suffer both body and spirit-and would that I might not drink the bitter cup, and shrink-"

 The Latter-day Saint view, based on an unambiguous statement in the JST, is that a second "abomination of desolation" will occur "in the last days."
-If one were to accept Bolt's arguments that the first "abomination of desolation" had to do with the arrest and crucifixion of Jesus Christ, could an analogous event corresponding to a latter-day fulfillment of this prophecy be found?
+167 If one were to accept Bolt's arguments that the first "abomination of desolation" had to do with the arrest and crucifixion of Jesus Christ, could an analogous event corresponding to a latter-day fulfillment of this prophecy be found?

-Figure 14: J. James Tissot, 1836-1902: Zacharias Killed Between the Temple and the Altar, 1886-1894
+J. James Tissot, 1836-1902: Zacharias Killed Between the Temple and the Altar, 1886-1894.
+168

-Further probing the expected nature of the abomination, it should first be observed that, according to Keener, the "Jewish people recognized that shedding innocent blood in the sanctuary would profane it,238 and some even saw this defilement as a desolation.
-Josephus indicated that the shedding of priestly blood in the sanctuary was the desecration or 'abomination' that invited the ultimate desolation of AD 70."241 Note also that, in the chapter of Matthew just prior to the discourse on the Mount of Olives,242 Jesus Himself had alluded to the "blood of the righteous Abel" whose death, in some ancient traditions, was erroneously believed to have atoned for the sins of others.
-In the same verse, Jesus also mentioned the "blood of Zacharias son of Barachias, whom ye slew between the temple and the altar," as shown in Figure 14.
+Further probing the expected nature of the abomination, it should first be observed that, according to Keener, 169 the "Jewish people recognized that shedding innocent blood in the sanctuary would profane it, 170 and some even saw this defilement as a desolation.
+171 Josephus indicated that the shedding of priestly blood in the sanctuary 172 was the desecration or 'abomination,' that invited the ultimate desolation of AD 70."
+Note also that, in the chapter of Matthew just prior to the discourse on the Mount of Olives, 174 Jesus Himself had alluded to the "blood of the righteous Abel" whose death, in some ancient traditions, was believed to have atoned for the sins of others.
+175 In the same verse, Jesus also mentioned the "blood of Zacharias son of Barachias, whom ye slew between the temple and the altar," as shown in this illustration.

 In the scriptures, there is a latter-day analogue to the shedding of the innocent blood of Jesus Christ.
-It is, of course, found in the ministry and martyrdom of the two witnesses described in chapter 11 of the book of

-Revelation.
-Using temple language, they are described as "the two olive trees, and the two candlesticks standing before the God of the earth.
-Though no explicit location is given for their death, their ministry, like that of the Savior, is described as corresponding to the prophet Daniel's apocalyptic period of 1,260 days.
+It is, of course, found in the ministry and martyrdom of the two witnesses described in chapter 11 of the book of Revelation.
+Their ministry, like that of the Savior, is described as corresponding to the prophet Daniel's apocalyptic period of 1260 days.
 Having carefully scrutinized the evidence, New Testament scholar Gregory Beale, concludes that these "two witnesses are identified with the Witness":